Chapter 1 : New Nightmare

 Vernon remained still, only opening and closing his mouth like a fish, no sound escaping as he stared in shock at his wife.

 ‘Oh, close your mouth Vernon.
 You heard the boy, we’re safe, no need to worry,’ she stated plainly, snapping almost audibly back to her regular self, and walked out of the room as though nothing out of the ordinary had just occurred in the hallway of number Four Privet Drive.

-It took Vernon Dursley several minutes to return from his catatonic state, but when he did it was as though nothing had happened.
+It took Vernon Dursley several minutes to return from his catatonic state, but when he did, it was as though nothing had happened.
 He slammed the lid to the trunk shut and locked the clasps tightly, ensuring that nothing abnormal would get out.
-He then opened the cupboard behind him and rammed the trunk and all of its contents inside.
-He pushed and shoved with all his might, as Harry watched from the doorway with crossed arms.
-Harry started to smile slightly and laughed inwardly as beads of sweat dripped down his uncle’s forehead and his tidy grey hair became a ruffled mess.
+He then opened the cupboard behind him and began ramming the trunk and all of its contents inside.
+He pushed and shoved with all his might as Harry watched from the doorway with crossed arms.
+Harry started to smile as beads of sweat dripped down his uncle’s forehead and his tidy grey hair became a ruffled mess.
+It was almost as though the trunk was pushing back and refusing to go into the dark hiding place.
 Several labour intensive minutes later the trunk was stored in it’s new summer resting place, and the cupboard door was locked with the click of a key.
-Vernon was tired from the immense effort of putting the darned trunk away, and was puzzled by the difficulty he had in doing so.
-It was almost as though the trunk was pushing back and refusing to go into the dark hiding place.
 Despite being tired out and slightly worse for wear, Vernon appeared particularly pleased with himself for having taken away his nephew’s few cherished items.

 ‘She’s probably out in the back garden, perched peacefully in a tree and minding her own business,’ Harry answered truthfully, wanting to get this over with so he could go on with spending his summer holidays miserably.